Conner Jones

 Conner Jones (born February 22, 2006) is an American professional stock car racing driver.
-He last competed part-time in the NASCAR Craftsman Truck Series, driving the Nos.
-41/44 Chevrolet Silverado RSTs for Niece Motorsports.
+He competes part-time in the NASCAR Craftsman Truck Series, driving the No. 42 Chevrolet Silverado RST for Niece Motorsports.
+He also competes full-time in the zMAX CARS Tour, driving the No. 44 for Carroll Speedshop.

 Racing career

 Early years

 Jones would start racing at five years old, driving in go-karts.
 In 2017, he would win the Bandolero Bandit Virginia state championship.
 In 2018, he made his debut in Legends car racing, and would get his first career win at Dominion Raceway.
 He drove in the INEX Virginia State Young Lions full-time in 2019, where he won the championship with six wins, twelve second-place finishes, and two third-place finishes.
 He made his debut in late model racing that year, finishing third in his first ever late model start at Hickory Motor Speedway.

 Jones drove in the NASCAR Advance Auto Parts Weekly Series in 2020, primarily racing at Hickory Motor Speedway and Dominion Raceway.
 He would rank eleventh at Hickory and thirteenth at Dominion.
 The following year, he would run the full CARS Late Model Stock Tour season, driving for GMS Racing at Caraway and JR Motorsports in four races.
 He would end up eleventh in point standings, getting three top-tens.
 In 2022, Jones returned to the CLMST, winning at Hudson and improving to tenth overall.